 If you’re thinking of starting your own business, Alaska is a great place to do it.
 There are many advantages to starting an LLC in Alaska, from the supportive business community to the favorable tax climate.
 This guide will walk you through the basics of starting an LLC in Alaska, from choosing a name to filing your paperwork.
 So read on to learn more about how to make your business dreams a reality in The Last Frontier!

 What is an LLC?

-The Limited Liability Company (LLC) is a smart entity choice for many start-up businesses.
-The LLC provides personal liability protection and has the potential to save money on taxes.
+The Limited Liability Company (LLC) is a popular business structure for many businesses starting in Alaska.
+The LLC provides personal asset protection and has the potential to save money on taxes.
 With a little research, you can learn how to form an LLC in Alaska without an attorney.

 – Limited Liability Company